rbatzing/store/README.md

 This program has 2 modes:

-* Read the bar code of new products and assign prices
+* "newProd()" Read the bar code of new products and assign prices
+* "readProd()" Read in the full dataset of products from a file
-* read the bar codes of products and calculate the bill
+* "checkout()" Read the bar codes of products and calculate the bill

 Requires:
 ---------